 - Stationery and paper

 We also use a number of collaborative frameworks, which are open to Government Departments and public bodies generally including frameworks for photography services and translation services.
-You can find out more about these arrangements on the NPS website.
+You can find out more about these arrangements on the OGP website.

 Communications and ICT equipment and services

 We have ongoing requirements for a wide range of ICT hardware and software as well as ICT and telecommunications support services.
 Details are published on the etenders website as and when specific requirements arise.

 Our ICT Unit makes use of Centralised Framework Agreements put in place by the Department of Public Expenditure and Reform for the purchase of desktop computers, laptops, printers, and mobile phone services.
 It also makes use of the OGP Central Contract for ICT Consumables.

 We recently bought an automated passport production system, with state-of-the-art security features including biometrics.
 The Passport Office will have ongoing requirements in this area and is always interested to hear from providers with new and cost-effective technologies.

 We also need passport application forms, passport booklets (with a range of inbuilt security features) and polycarbonate datapages (for storage of biometric information).
 These requirements were publicly tendered for in 2012 and new multi-annual contracts are being put in place.